benjamin-kromer/Sveltebooth/README.md

 # Sveltebooth
-A photo booth app built with Svelte, Express.js, Node.js, and MongoDB.
+A photo booth app built with Sveltejs!